clodoalves/computer-vision-study-guide/README.md

     - CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability)
     - Kernal Correlation Filters (KCF)

+This repository has also samples with the basic of OpenCV using C++.
+I'm following the examples shown on [OpenCV Tutorial C++](https://www.opencv-srf.com/p/introduction.html)

 ## Used libs:
 - OpenCV
 - Dlib